SuboptimalEng/learning-unity/README.md

 # 📚 Learning Unity

+### Description

 This repo contains the code for the 10 tutorials I followed to learn the basics of Unity.
 On average, I spent 1-3 days making each game.

+### Learning Approach

+Complete many tutorials as quickly as possible to turn `unknown unknowns` into `known unknowns`.
+This, in theory, should help me build a mental model of what to Google when I'm stuck.

+### Quick Tip

+It is important to `choose a tutorial that goes at a pace that matches your current knowledge level`.
+Choosing a tutorial that is too difficult is like training for a marathon by running 20 miles on the first day.
+You won't get far and will be demotivated very quickly.

+I learned this lesson when I started Sebastian Lague's Procedural Terrain Generation series.
+It took my 3-4 days to complete 14/21 tutorials.
+This was a slow pace for me and I was started to get frustrated with my lack of quick progress.

+After taking a step back to think about my pacing, I realized I was trying to learn too much too quickly.
+If I could go back in time, I would've done this as my 9th or 10th tutorial (once I felt more comfortable with Unity) instead of doing it as my 5th one.

 ## Flappy Bird